Reading time 4 Minutes

 In recent weeks, I have often found myself asking myself an interesting question.
 Why I still haven't actually resigned and changed care providers.
 Literally the question is interesting, not the answer.

-For weeks I asked myself whether I shouldn't change nursing services.
-Recently, this question has increasingly been replaced by the question "why not?
+For weeks, I asked myself whether I shouldn't change care provider.
+Recently, this question has increasingly been replaced by the question „why not?“ instead of whether.

-So when I look at this question, the skies over Grünwald look pretty bleak for the current provider.
+So when I look at this question, the sky above Grünwald looks pretty gloomy for the current provider.
 You heard me right, provider.
-I think, after all the experiences of the past years, that we need a "humble" attitude to care on both sides once again.
-Scho right, I'm not going to start a fundamental debate on this today.
-But there is no denying that we are increasingly confronted with an excess demand for care.
-Without this massive imbalance in the market, many care services could not exist at all.
-If I had behaved even remotely as unprofessionally and unfriendly towards customers in one of my companies, my face, they would have put us in our place.
-Imagine if I wrote such things to the customer that care service managers threw at me.
-It wouldn't have taken 20 minutes for my private phone at home to ring on Sunday morning either, which reminds me of the tone of voice I allow myself.
+After all our experiences in recent years, I think we need a „humble“ attitude to care on both sides.
+Scho right, I'm not starting a fundamental debate on this today.
+But it cannot be denied that we are increasingly facing an excess demand in the care sector.
+Without this massive imbalance in the market, many care services would probably not be able to exist at all.
+If I had behaved even remotely as unprofessionally and unfriendly towards customers in one of my companies, they would have put us in our place.
+Imagine if I had written to the customer the kind of things that managers of care services have thrown at me.
+It wouldn't have taken 20 minutes for my private phone to ring at home on a Sunday morning, which reminds me of the tone of voice I allow myself.

 In care, however, we seem to have got used to being screwed from top to bottom.
 While the work of care workers is rewarded and respected far too little on the one hand, the provider of care services is apparently allowed to do anything.
 They can burn out their employees and fleece their customers.

-I don't do either any more.
-I don't see why highly motivated nurses should go with the cane after half a year because they have been scheduled to work 220 hours - plus filling in for sick colleagues and without being paid adequately (or at all).
-And I don't see why, even in my condition, I should still be paying €1,809.24 a month to my statutory health insurance and then still have to beg for some nursing service to take me and the well over €300,000 a year from my insurance fund.
-That is totally wrong.
+I won't do either of those things any more.
+I don't understand why highly motivated carers have to go on their crutches after six months because they have just been scheduled to work 220 hours - plus cover for sick colleagues and without being paid appropriately (or at all).
+And I don't see why, even in my condition, I still have to pay €1,809.24 a month to my statutory health insurance and then beg some care service to take me and the well over €300,000 a year from my health insurance.
+That's totally wrong.
 Something is going very wrong in Germany.

 And that brings me to my very basic dilemma from the title of this post.
-The fish stinks from the head.
-So if everything was great with my carers, there would be nothing to stop me taking them all with me and simply quitting the care service.
-If there wasn't a "But..." coming, and what a one.
+The fish stinks from the head down.
+So if everything was great with my carers, there would be nothing to stop me taking them all with me and simply resigning from the care service.
+If only there wasn't a „But...“, and what a „But...“.
 I can only describe the quality of my care as poor at best.
-To blame only the management would not be justified.
-I have no sympathy for nurses who have two extra jobs and can't get off their asses for me.
-Anyone who can identify with one or more of the above statements ("I'm not an opponent of vaccination, but...") must think about whether he/she wants to continue to accompany and support me.
+It wouldn't be right to blame the management alone.
+I have no sympathy for carers who have two part-time jobs and can't get off their arses for me.
+Anyone who can identify with one or more of the above statements ("I'm not against vaccination, but...") needs to think about whether they want to continue to accompany and support me.
 Or not.
 Because one thing must be clear to everyone.
-I will no longer have these constant discussions in the future.
+I will no longer have these constant discussions in future.